ChihChiu29/deep_learning/README.md

 ## Usage example
 As an e2e example see: `examples/solve_cartpole.py`.

-To run it, you need to clone https://github.com/ChihChiu29/qpylib from the parent directory of this repository, then go to the *parent directory* then runs:
+To run it, clone this repository and https://github.com/ChihChiu29/qpylib so that they are sibling directories under the same "parent" directory, then run the following from the parent directory:
 ```shell
 python3 -m deep_learning.example.solve_cartpole
 ```